angry-tony/A-collection-of-OSS-tools/README.md

 * [watch](http://linux.die.net/man/1/watch) - Run a command repeatedly at a specified interval and display the output
 * [watchman](https://github.com/facebook/watchman) - Watch files and take action when they change (eg: kick off the CI system)
 * [Your Own URL Shortener (YOURLS)](http://yourls.org/) - Lets you run your own URL shortener a'la TinyURL or bit.ly
+* [Webjob](http://webjob.sourceforge.net/WebJob/) - Downloads a program or script from a remote WebJob server, executes it, and sends back output to the server
 * [zgrep](http://linux.die.net/man/1/zgrep) - grep the contents of a gzip'ed file without uncompressing and piping
 * [zopfli](https://code.google.com/p/zopfli/) - Much slower than zlib but (almost) always compresses better